stephenli2000/Zillow_Unit_WebScraper/README.md

 # Zillow Unit WebScraper

+This tool is designed to help property owners or managers conduct market research around a particular area and speed up analysis so they can answer key questions with very little effort:

+* Is the property value of a particular area going up or down?
+* How much should I set my rental property price?

-This is vibe scraping: simple logs, human-like scrolling/delays, and a workflow that keeps a human in the loop.
+The workflow keeps a human in the loop.
+For people who are looking for continuously scraping massive amounts of market data, this is **NOT** the right tool.

 ## Purpose & Scope

-- **Who:** Property owners/analysts.
+- **Who:** Property owners/managers, analysts.
-- **What:** You provide Zillow complex URLs and open Chrome to review them; the tool automatically scrapes unit info and helps analyze the exported JSON/CSV.
+- **What:** You provide Zillow complex URLs; the tool scrapes unit info, and helps analyze the data.
 - **Why:** Understand (1) market trends around your property and (2) rent pricing.
 - **Not:** This software is not intended for scraping massive data automatically with no human involved.

-How to find out how many units offered by a property in San Jose?

-https://portal.sanjoseca.gov/deployed/sfjsp then search for property permit

 ## Setup
 ```bash